codecowboydotio/codecowboy/content/ai/github-ai2.md

 I placed the usage before the code walkthrough because I recognise not everyone will be interested in the code walkthrough - there is a conclusion at the end of the article.
 {{< /notice >}}

+## Run the Server
+I start up the server and the following is displayed on my terminal (stdout).

 ```Shell
 ./git-test2.py
 2025-11-27 17:18:04,515 - INFO - Initialized AI model: claude-opus-4-1-20250805